Last updated 2016-08-29

 The station eventually included several antenna stacks, including a three-high stack on 28 MHz, a two-high stack on 21 MHz and a single beam on 14 MHz, all on a rotating tower.
 The tower is still up, but most the antennas are not.
 The 14 MHz beam is at 42 m (138').
 It was a wonderful performer.
 Everything between 17 and 45 m (56 and 148') rotated.
 This tower was used for the primary stack on 28 MHz in the 2000 contest season.
 I used WX0B's switch gear to switch the stack and to connect the various antennas to the two radios.
 The audio was done with ZS4TX's Super Combo Keyer.

 I used the Yaesu FT1000MP as my prime HF radio, and the Icom IC746 as a secondary HF and prime VHF radio.
 Both are wonderful machines, with a level of performance that was barely imaginable when I was licenced.
+Unfortunately, a lightning strike destroyed both radios some years ago, and a charlatan convinced the insurance that he could repair the radios.
+After numerous trips to and from his workshop, the radios are still inoperable, and I'm confined to my little IC706.

 My logging computer was a simple machine running DOS, and TRLog and WF1B software.
 Someone came and collected it one night when I was not home.
 I'm sure they were hoping for more than a 386 running DOS, though...